Purpose and Permitted Use

 - creating a backup copy of their course(s),

-- download a copy of their course site gradebook, and
+- downloading a copy of their course site grade book, and

-- download any other student work (assignments, discussions), if you wish to retain copies for your records.
+- downloading any other student work (assignments, discussions), if you wish to retain copies for your records.

 Please refer to the End of Semester Checklist